Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/labels.rst

   ``RealVector`` of size d.
 This is useful for converting a discrete class label into a target value for neural network training.

-All three classes are implemented as models (with empty parameter vectors).
-This allows for conatenating the converters with actual predictive models, such as a :doxy:`KernelExpansion` and an :doxy:`ArgMaxConverter`, in order to obtain a multi-category support vector machine model with class labels as outputs.
+All three classes are implemented as models.
+This allows for concatenating the converters with actual predictive models, such as a :doxy:`KernelExpansion` and an :doxy:`ArgMaxConverter`, in order to obtain a multi-category support vector machine model with class labels as outputs.
 This concatenation is realized by the :doxy:`ConcatenatedModel` class.
-Please refer to the examples and tutorials on support vector machines for details and use-cases.